Skip to content

 Command 4: sudo apt update && sudo apt install -y docker-ce docker-ce-cli containerd.io docker-buildx-plugin

-Command 5: Start the Docker service. sudo systemctl start docker && sudo systemctl enable docker && sudo usermod -aG docker $USER
+Command 5: Start Docker service. sudo systemctl start docker && sudo systemctl enable docker && sudo usermod -aG docker $USER

 image.png